-The scope of Diagnostic Neuropathology is broad.
-Any attempt to list all relevant methods, presentations, conditions and issues would be extensive but would inevitably be incomplete and would rapidly become out of date.
+The scope of diagnostic neuropathology is broad.
+Any attempt to list all relevant methods, presentations, conditions, and issues would be extensive, but would inevitably be incomplete and would rapidly become out of date.

-The table below details the key areas of Histopathology.
-These are described in more detail in Appendix [...].
+The table below details the key areas of diagnostic neuropathology.
+These are described in more detail in the appended syllabus.
 Each of these areas should be regarded as a context in which trainees should be able to demonstrate CiPs and GPCs.
 Trainees will need to become familiar with the relevant knowledge, skills and values/attitudes related to these areas.
 The patient should always be at the centre of knowledge, learning and care.

-Syllabus Overview for ICPT
+Syllabus overview for ICPT:

-• Deeper understanding of undergraduate medical pathology, pathological basis of disease and anatomy

-- Macroscopic and microscopic appearance of disease processes in organs, samples of tissues and cellular specimens, across all organ systems - The autopsy process - The role of the history and associated clinical information in interpreting pathological findings - Evolving ways of working: Digital Pathology and Molecular Pathology - Report production: quality aspects, writing, recording and working with IT systems - Laboratory organisation, accreditation and management - Generic skills relating to health and safety, legal and ethical frameworks, education and supporting research - General Principles of working in the Cellular Pathology smaller specialties
+- deeper understanding of undergraduate medical pathology, pathological basis of disease and anatomy - macroscopic and microscopic appearance of disease processes in organs, samples of tissues and cellular specimens, across all organ systems - the autopsy process - the role of the history and associated clinical information in interpreting pathological findings - evolving ways of working: digital pathology and molecular pathology - report production: quality aspects, writing, recording and working with IT systems - laboratory organisation, accreditation and management - generic skills relating to health and safety, legal and ethical frameworks, education and supporting research - general principles of working in the cellular pathology smaller specialties.